 “Businesses that have yet to adopt an online presence risk being perceived as less trustworthy and credible”

 Once you have a domain name, the next step is to build your website.
-Most registrars offer easy-to-use web-building packages that require no technical knowledge to get started with and only require a small monthly (or annual) fee.
+Most registrars offer easy-to-use web-building packages that require no technical knowledge to get started with and only require a small monthly or annual fee.

 Optimising for search engines

 You may have already heard of search engine optimisation (SEO), the practice of trying to get a website to climb higher in search engine results in to earn more clicks from people searching.
 SEO can seem an advanced topic, requiring the expertise of a professional, but there are some simple (and free) things you can do to improve the visibility of your website, with the most crucial being to include lots of quality content on your website.
 Anticipate the questions your customers are likely to ask and ensure your content answers them.
-Click here for some top SEO tips from the UK Domain.

 Engaging on social media

-Social media is a great tool to raise brand awareness and engage with customers, and getting set up is free – you’ll only need a budget if you venture into advertising.
+Social media is a great tool to raise brand awareness and engage with customers and getting set up is free – you’ll only need a budget if you venture into advertising.